• Skip to primary navigation

 Parmesan

 Use a good quality block of parmesan and grate it just before using it.
 This is a must.
-Don't even think about using pre-grated cheese.
-You have to use the real thing for the best flavor and texture in risotto.
-Alternatively, you can substitute it with Pecorino Romano.

 Other ingredients you need for Pumpkin Risotto are:

-• Homemade Vegetable Stock - I prefer using vegetable stock for risotto dishes.
+• Homemade Vegetable Stock - I prefer using vegetable broth for risotto dishes.
 However, Chicken Stock works great as well.
 You can also use store-bought stock or stock cubes if you don't have any stock in hand.
 Make sure you don't add too much salt as ready-made stocks and stock cubes contain salt already.

 • Mascarpone cheese - I add this creamy cheese to all my risotto dishes for a velvety and rich texture.
 You can substitute it with creme fraiche.